 Andy Awards: Shortlist

-The album was covered by The New York Times, Billboard, Rolling Stone, and Vice, and became the #9 most downloaded album of the week.
+The album was covered by global media and became the #9 most downloaded album.

 Cannes: Gold Lion